 Likewise, many government agencies have developed their own internal cyber security strategy.
 That is to say, how they will work within the cyber security environment to provide optimal services and security.

-Likewise, the Australian government’s cyber security strategy focuses on a number of goals, which are designed to encompass the vision for a future cyber security environment.
-As a result, the approach of a nation-wide cyber security strategy does look very different to what you’d expect.
+Likewise, the Australian government’s cyber security strategy focuses on a number of goals designed to encompass the vision for a future cyber security environment.
+As a result, the approach of a nation-wide strategy does look very different to what you’d expect.
 Your cyber security strategy for your business is more results-focused on protecting your data and security.
 A nationwide cyber security strategy is goals-focused on working towards a cyber-secure environment.